naturalis/BGE-gaplist/README.md

 See the License for the specific language governing permissions and limitations under the License.

+## Preliminaries

+The workflow combines pre-processed taxonomic information from the following sources:

+- BOLD
+- Fauna Europaea
+- Lepiform
+- WORMS
+- iNaturalist
+- input from various experts

+At present, these data are expected to simply be there, though the future plan is to do this as part of the overall workflow.

 ## Workflow Overview

 The pipeline consists of four main steps: